palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 ```

+### Html structure
-- the webpage has an autonomy consisting of html element and inside that element a head and a body.
+- The boilerplate webpage has an autonomy consisting of html element (<html>) and inside that element a head (<head>) and a body (<body>).

 - in the head we will link to the javascript library so we can use its 3D functions.

 - in the body we will add an iframe, a webpage within a webpage, where the animations will play.

-* lastly at the end of the body we will link to the javascript that will take care of the interaction.
+- lastly at the end of the body we will link to the javascript that will take care of the interaction.

 // now we have link the libery with the webpage and the interative code.